peturh/rendezvonion/README.md

-## angular2-seed
+## rendezvonion

-A simple starter project demonstrating the basic concepts of Angular 2.
+A project for meeting people anonomously

 ### Usage
 - Clone or fork this repository